lucyshen7/jungle-rails/README.md

 # Jungle

-## Welcome to the Jungle! 🦥🛒
+## Welcome to the Jungle! 🦥

 **Jungle** is a mini e-commerce application was built with Rails 4.2.
-This project uses an existing Ruby on Rails codebase with newly implemented features and bug fixes.
+This project uses an existing codebase and has newly implemented features and bug fixes.

 **Features include:**
 * Admin Dashboard